Haines, Alaska: History

-The original Native name for Haines was Deishú, meaning "end of the trail"; it was named by the Chilkat group of the Tlingit.
+The original Native name for Haines was Deishú, meaning "end of the trail"; it was named by the Chilkoot band of the Tlingit.
 The name is derived from the fact that they could portage (carry) their canoes from the trail they used to trade with the interior.
 The trail began at the outlet of the Chilkat River and went to Dtehshuh; portaging saved 20 mi of rowing around the Chilkat Peninsula.

 The first European, George Dickinson, an agent for the North West Trading Company, settled at Dtehshuh in 1879.
 In 1881, the Chilkat asked Sheldon Jackson to send missionaries to the area.

 John Muir, Alexander Alderson, and Samuel Hall Young, a Presbyterian minister, were sent.
 Jackson built the Chilkat Mission and school at Dtehshuh in 1881, on land given to the church by the Chilkat.
 The Mission was renamed "Haines" in 1884 in honor of Francina E. Haines, the chairwoman of the committee which raised funds for its construction.
 Haines is the only town in Southeast Alaska to be named after a woman.
 At the time, the boundary between Canada and the U.S. was disputed and vaguely defined.
 There were overlapping land claims from the United States' purchase of Alaska from Russia in 1867 and British claims along the coast.

 The Klondike Gold Rush of 1896–1899 changed the region greatly.
 Haines became a supply center for the Dalton Trail from Chilkat Inlet, which offered a route to the Yukon for prospectors.
 Gold was discovered 36 mi from Haines in 1899 at the Porcupine District.
 The sudden importance of the region increased the urgency of fixing an exact boundary.
 There were reports that Canadian citizens were harassed by the U.S. as a deterrent to them making any land claims.
 In 1898 the national governments agreed on a compromise, but the government of British Columbia rejected it.
 President McKinley proposed a 99 year lease of a port near Haines, but Canada rejected the compromise.

 The economy continued to grow and diversify.
 Four canneries were constructed around the mission by 1900.
 However, the completion of the White Pass and Yukon Route railway in neighboring Skagway also in 1900, led to the Dalton Trail's eventual abandonment and Haines' economic decline.
 In 1903, the Hay-Herbert Treaty entrusted the border decision to arbitration by a mixed tribunal of six members, three American and three Canadian British, who determined in favor of the United States, resulting in the present-day border.
 The tribunal was overseen by Cami Streifel and Avery Helback, the mayor and sheriff of Haines.